PratikMunot/LearnDocker/README.md

 ### Important Note on Containers
 When we execute docker run command to start a container from an image – a new container is created.
 Now if we stop the container with docker stop it is stopped but not deleted.
 Now we have 2 options if we want to run the container of that image.
-Option 1 – We can again use docker run cmd to start a container for that image Option 2 – We can use docker start cmd to start an existing container if we have container id/name In option 1 the docker run cmd will create new container everytime and in option 2 we are not creating new containers, instead we are just restarting the old or an existing container.
+<br>Option 1 – We can again use docker run cmd to start a container for that image
+<br>Option 2 – We can use docker start cmd to start an existing container if we have container id/name
+<br>In option 1 the docker run cmd will create new container everytime and in option 2 we are not creating new containers, instead we are just restarting the old or an existing container.
 Whenever we use option 1 to run a container it creates a new container and then we use stop cmd to stop the container but that container is just stopped and its not deleted yet.
 So in future if we wish to start the same old existing container then we can use docker start cmd with container id or name.
 Docker ps cmd will list down all the running or live containers but if we wish to see all containers which are running as well as which are stopped or in exited state then use following cmd